 Your personal information may also be used for other purposes for which you give your specific permission or, in very limited circumstances, when required by law or where permitted under the terms of the Data Protection Act 1998.

 Your personal information may also be used to offer you other products, but only where permitted

 How to find out more

-If you want to receive details of the relevant fraud prevention agencies.
-Please contact us at Customer Services Team, NewDay Ltd, PO Box 700, Leeds LS99 2BD.
+Please contact us at Customer Services Team, NewDay Ltd, PO Box 700, Leeds LS99 2BD if you want to receive details of the relevant FPAs.

-Q: Why do you use them when I have applied to your organisation?
+Q: Why do you use CRAs and FPAs when I have applied to your organisation?

-Although you have applied to us and we will check our own records, we will also contact CRAs to get information on your credit behaviour with other organisations.
+A: Although you have applied to NewDay and we will check our own records, we will also contact CRAs to get information on your credit behaviour with other organisations.
 This will help us make the best possible assessment of your overall situation before we make a decision.

 The Electoral Register from Local Authorities